-Acne is a condition in which begins when a hair follicle in the skin becomes becomes clogged by sebum.
-Acne is most common in areas of the body with many sebaceous glands such as the face, back, and chest.
+There are many factors that lead to acne.
+Acne is a condition which begins when a hair follicle in the skin becomes clogged by sebum.
+Acne is most common in areas of the body with many sebaceous glands, such as the face, back, and chest.
 The clogging can result in a pimple.
 A clogged follicle may become infected from bacteria which causes inflammation.
-The inflammation leads to the development of pustules and papules.
-Sometimes cysts may develop.
+The inflammation leads to the development of pustules, papules, and for some develop into cysts.

 Our treatment helps to naturally reduce the cycle of acne development by using herbal medicine and acupuncture to regulating the hormones that effect skin secretions, using LED blue light to kill the bacteria associated with acne, as well as reducing inflammation with cupping and acupuncture.
 Food choices are also very important to help prevent acne from returning.